kkoehncke/kkoehncke.github.io/_posts/2018-12-10-NeurIPS 2018-Debrief-Batch-Normalization-Uncovered.md

 ## What is Batch Normalization?

-For people who do not know what batch normalization is, batch normalization (BN) is a technique used with mini-batch training to normalize activation values in neural network layers by taking the output of the previous activation layer and zero-centering the batch mean and forcing unit batch variance via <cite>[1]</cite>:
+For people who do not know what batch normalization is, batch normalization (BN) is a technique used with mini-batch training to normalize activation values in neural network layers by taking the output of the previous activation layer and zero-centering the batch mean and forcing unit batch variance via *[1]*:

 ![img](https://cdn-images-1.medium.com/max/1600/1*Hiq-rLFGDpESpr8QNsJ1jg.png)

-where two new trainable parameters $\gamma$ and $\beta$ are introduced that scale and shift the output via a linear transformation; we note that for an arbitrary loss $L$, our backpropagation of our gradients with respect to our six new variables are continous \& differentiable, thus allowing $\gamma$ and $\beta$ to be learned via an optimization method such as SGD.
+where two new trainable parameters $$\gamma$$ and $$\beta$$ are introduced that scale and shift the output via a linear transformation; we note that for an arbitrary loss $L$, our backpropagation of our gradients with respect to our six new variables are continous \& differentiable, thus allowing $$\gamma$$ and $$\beta$$ to be learned via an optimization method such as SGD.